bernardoeugster/bernardoeugster/README.md

 ## Currently Building

-### Retrofit Doorbell Detection Network
+### Telegram-Controlled Doorbell Receiver

-Non-invasive doorbell detection and relay system using ESP32 nodes.
+ESP32-based retrofit doorbell receiver that waits for Telegram messages and triggers an indoor speaker when a doorbell command is received.

 <details>
 <summary>Current direction</summary>

-- vibration-based doorbell detection
-- distributed ESP32 communication
+- ESP32 Telegram bot integration
+- remote doorbell triggering through a custom Telegram interface
-- indoor receiver with audio output
+- indoor audio output using an I2S amplifier and speaker
-- Telegram notification support
+- configurable volume and doorbell melodies
-- practical integration into an existing home setup
+- embedded firmware design for a practical home retrofit system
-- sensitivity tuning and reliability improvements
+- decision-making under real reliability constraints
+- replacement of an unreliable sender-based approach with a simpler receiver-only architecture
+- iterative debugging of networking, command handling, audio playback, and enclosure/acoustic design

 </details>